+CHAPTER 20

-CHAPTER 20 PUBLIC SAFETY ON OCCUPIED SCHOOLS, continued
+PUBLIC SAFETY ON NYC SCHOOL CONSTRUCTION AUTHORITY PROJECTS, continued

-- Existing smoke detection, communications, fire suppression, and alarm systems must be maintained during construction. - Inspections must be documented and made readily available for review. - Never leave tools and equipment unattended while in occupied areas. - No Hot Work is permitted in a school where children and teachers/staff are present.
+- Existing smoke detection, communications, fire suppression, and alarm systems must be maintained during construction. - o Inspections must be documented and made readily available for review. - Never leave tools and equipment unattended while in occupied areas. - No Hot Work is permitted in a school where children and teachers/staff are present.
 All proper FDNY and SCA mandated regulations must be followed.
 Exceptions may be made at the discretion of the Vice President of Construction Management (CM), Vice President of Environment and Regulatory Compliance (ERC) and the SCA Safety Director. - Each Contractor is responsible for the general housekeeping of their work area. - Maintain good housekeeping at all times. - Work areas must be contained and kept free of debris on a daily basis. - Never create piles of debris or materials in areas occupied by children/teachers and leave the piles unattended. - Remove debris before the end of each work day.
 Do not leave any debris overnight at the worksite. - Construction supplies (roofing, etc.) must be secured to minimize the potential of materials blowing off open areas. - Only proper securing methods should be used.
-The use of bricks, concrete blocks, wood, or other loose material to secure tarps or plastic covers is prohibited. - Overhand bricklaying is prohibited on SCA projects. - In cases where more than one Contractor is working in an area, the responsibility of housekeeping is shared accordingly. - Subcontractors must report site security issues to the designated site security guard(s) and the General Contractor's Project Safety Representative. - The Contractor must provide a level, unobstructed, and safe walkway for pedestrians. - The walkway must be adequately illuminated at all times. - Walkways (and any required sidewalk bridge protection) must meet the requirement of the NYC Building Codes. - Ensure doors or gates are closed/secured when they open directly into occupied areas. - Use a security service if necessary.
+The use of bricks, concrete blocks, wood, or other loose material to secure tarps or plastic covers is prohibited. - Overhand bricklaving is prohibited on SCA projects. - In cases where more than one Contractor is working in an area, the responsibility of housekeeping is shared accordingly. - Subcontractors must report site security issues to the designated site security guard(s) and the General Contractor's Project Safety Representative. - The Contractor must provide a level, unobstructed, and safe walkway for pedestrians. - The walkway must be adequately illuminated at all times. - Walkways (and any required sidewalk bridge protection) must meet the requirement of the NYC Building Codes. - Ensure doors or gates are closed/secured when they open directly into occupied areas. - Use a security service if necessary. - Traffic to and around the site must be controlled by the Contractor. - If introducing heavy equipment, extra wide loads, or other unusual road hazard, the Contractor must: - Notify the proper authorities. - Instruct the appropriate trade to provide a flag person(s) to direct local traffic. - All requirements of the NYC Department of Transportation (DOT) apply (including obtaining appropriate permits, as necessary.

+CHAPTER 20

-CHAPTER 20 PUBLIC SAFETY ON OCCUPIED SCHOOLS, continued
+PUBLIC SAFETY ON NYC SCHOOL CONSTRUCTION AUTHORITY PROJECTS, continued

-- Traffic to and around the site must be controlled by the Contractor. - If introducing heavy equipment, extra wide loads, or other unusual road hazard, the Contractor must: - Notify the proper authorities. - Instruct the appropriate trade to provide a flag person(s) to direct local traffic. - All requirements of the NYC Department of Transportation (DOT) apply (including obtaining appropriate permits, as necessary. - A minimum eight-foot high (8') fence with fine mesh netting must be installed around the perimeter of the construction areas.
-This area includes, but is not limited to: - The staging area. - Storage area. - Construction trailer areas. - Exposed areas. - o Dumpsters. - Anything that may be on the sidewalk and/or street/roadway. - Please note that all construction trailer areas on the street must be entirely enclosed within concrete jersey barriers. - Fence construction and location must meet the requirements of the NYC Building Code and Contractor's permit application, including the approved Site Safety Plan. - Exit doors throughout the premise are not permitted to be permanently closed, altered, locked, or blocked by the school, contractor, or SCA without first obtaining an on-site inspection from FDNY. - Holding areas must not be blocked. - Proper access must be provided in accordance with FDNY regulations. - Never leave compressed gas cylinders unattended or overnight on occupied school property. - Never leave electrical box panels exposed, even during breaks. - o Cover exposed boxes physically with the panel cover. - Protect the area with barricades, if necessary. - Keep electrical rooms/closets locked. - Tour all work areas regularly.
+- A minimum eight-foot high (8') fence with fine mesh netting must be installed around the perimeter of the construction areas.
+This area includes, but is not limited to: - The staging area. - Storage area. - Construction trailer areas. - Exposed areas. - Dumpsters. - Anything that may be on the sidewalk and/or street/roadway. - Please note that all construction trailer areas on the street must be entirely enclosed within concrete jersey barriers. - Fence construction and location must meet the requirements of the NYC Building Code and Contractor's permit application, including the approved Site Safety Plan. - Exit doors throughout the premise are not permitted to be permanently closed, altered, locked, or blocked by the school, contractor, or SCA without first obtaining an on-site inspection from FDNY. - Holding areas must not be blocked. - Proper access must be provided in accordance with FDNY regulations. - Never leave compressed gas cylinders unattended or overnight on occupied school property. - Never leave electrical box panels exposed, even during breaks. - Cover exposed boxes physically with the panel cover. - o Protect the area with barricades, if necessary. - o Keep electrical rooms/closets locked. - Tour all work areas regularly.